-Here at Revolut, we‘re proud to offer our users the interbank exchange rate.
-But with so many companies claiming to offer the real exchange rate, how do you separate one from another?
+Here at Revolut, we‘re proud to offer our users the real exchange rate.
+But with so many companies claiming to offer it, how do you separate one from another?

 The real exchange, the spot exchange rate, the interbank exchange rate — it doesn’t even stop there.
 To help set the record straight, we’re going to clearly outline what the key differences are between them.